-Patience is key - it can take a long time to get your cat comfortable with the cat carrier.
+Patience is key - it can take a long time to get your cat comfortable with their cat carrier.
 The pace of training will vary with each individual cat, especially if they have negative associations with cat carriers.
 It is important not to force anything while training.

-If your cat is comfortable walking into the assembled carrier, it is time to try closing the door while giving treats.
+Step 4: If your cat is comfortable walking into the assembled carrier, it is time to try closing the door while giving treats.
 Repeating this process helps reinforce the training.